The most iconic arch in the park, Delicate Arch soars over 50 feet tall and is instantly recognizable from its appearance on Utah license plates.

 Arches National Park is one of our favorite parks to visit and we love exploring it trails.
 Some great alternatives or hikes in addition to Delicate Arch are:

-- Devils Garden: Devils Garden is a mix of easy and challenging.
+Devils Garden is a mix of easy and challenging.
 It is a relatively flat 1 mile hike leads to the incredible Landscape Arch, the biggest arch in any of the US Parks and the fifth biggest in the world.
 The beautiful Pine Tree Arch is a short and mostly flat hike off the Landscape Arch trail and the detour also offers views of Tunnel Arch.
 For more of a challenge, continue on to Double O Arch and the surrounding arches (Pine Tree, Tunnel, Navajo and Partition Arch) and return via the difficult Primitive Trail.

-- Windows and Double Arch: a beautiful and easy hike with well defined paths and short climbs.
+a beautiful and easy hike with well defined paths and short climbs.